Equipment, Facilities, & Weather

 Equipment

-Turf & Grass footwear: Depending on the surface being used, players must wear the appropriate footwear.
+Turf & Grass footwear: Guelph Soccer recommends all players wear cleats during programming.
+Depending on the surface being used, players must wear the appropriate footwear.
 Turf footwear does not offer the same benefits on grass, and could cause injuries to both the person wearing them as well as other players.

 Clothing: The variation of weather can be fairly extreme, and appropriate clothing is necessary when playing outdoors.
 Clothing such as long sleeves, multiple layers and gloves in the cold, and lighter clothing in the heat are strongly encouraged.

-Jewelry & Watches: Players should not be wearing watches or any hard material bracelets on their wrists, as this can cause injuries to both the person wearing them as well as other players.
-Likewise, no necklaces or hanging earrings should be worn during practices, and no jewelry is allowed whatsoever in the games.
+Jewelry & Watches: There is absolutely NO jewelry of any kind permitted during play as per FIFA’s Laws of the Game.
+Players should not be wearing any for of jewelry, watches or any hard material bracelets on their wrists, as this can cause injuries to both the person wearing them as well as other players.

 Shoe laces: Shoe laces should be tied at all times as it is a serious tripping/falling concern to both the individual as well as other players.
 Any player with an untied shoe lace should be removed from the activity and have their laces tied on the outside of the area.